Web Design 101 (Important Questions To Ask Your Designer)

 How long should it take to design and build a new website?

 Similar to the question about cost, a reasonable amount of time to build a website will depend on depth and scope of the project.
-It is safe to say that the average, minimum time to build a straight forward informational site is one month.
+It is safe to say that the average, minimum time to build a straightforward informational site is one month.
 It is hard to imagine that anyone could do a good job in less time.
-It will takes that long simply to collect information, create a site map, do a mock-up of the development, and solicit feedback and approval from everyone or anyone else involved.
+It will take that long simply to collect information, create a site map, do a mock-up of the development, and solicit feedback and approval from everyone or anyone else involved.
 With more functionality and automation the time for site creation expands from to possibly up to a year for a high function site and integrated with other systems.

 Is WordPress just for blogging?

 No. WordPress started as an open source (free) system for bloggers but has grown into a full content management system (CMS).
 WordPress has been around since 2003 and has had many versions as it improved over time.
 Developers have created many plug-ins for use with WordPress that has made it very versatile.
 There are plug-ins for shopping carts, list makers, multimedia galleries, social media integration, etc…

 WordPress works on PHP, a common programming language, which also makes it easier to customize.
 It has also always been focused on security and not being susceptible to hacks.